-- 8.1 Trainees are also required to have adequate training on radionuclide therapy (e.g. I-131 thyroid treatment, I-131 MIBG, radiosynovectomy, etc).
+- 8.1 Trainees are also required to have adequate training on radionuclide therapy (e.g. I-131 thyroid treatment, I-131 MIBG therapy, radiosynovectomy, etc).
 Elective rotation to other accredited departments for such training has to be arranged if necessary.
-Prior approval from the College has to be obtained if rotation to local non-accredited or overseas departments for such training is deemed necessary. - 8.2 Trainees should to be familiarized with the background knowledge and clinical applications of cyclotron and radiopharmaceuticals (NM and PET tracers).
+Prior approval from the College has to be obtained if rotation to local non-accredited or overseas departments for such training is deemed necessary. - 8.2 Trainees should be familiarized with the background knowledge and clinical applications of cyclotron and radiopharmaceuticals (NM and PET tracers).

-Last version endorsed by HKAM Council on 15 December 2016 and effective from 1 July 2017 Revised version endorsed by HKAM Council on 16 January 2020 and effective from 1 January 2020
+Last version endorsed by HKAM Council on 9 December 2021 and effective from 1 July 2022 Revised version endorsed by HKAM Council on 19 June 2025 and effective from 1 July 2025